SEAME-pt/SEA-ME_Team6_2025-26/docs/sprints/sprint4.md

 # 🏁 Sprint 4 — (24/11/2025 → 05/12/2025)

-> ## **Sprint Goal**: Assemble and validate the new system’s hardware and update team's knowledge documentation foundations.
+> ## **Sprint Goal**: Update team's knowledge documentation foundations and Assemble and validate the new system’s hardware.

 ---